AlexZeitler/http.js/README.md

 ## Discovering supported verbs

-If you need to find out of a specific verb is supported by a given url you can use the `http.isAllowed` function as follows:
+If you need to find out whether a specific verb is supported by a given url you can use the `http.isAllowed` function as follows:

 ```javascript